 Unhoused populations are struggling to find enough to eat.
 Farmers are faced with both surplus produce and lower incomes as they are left without places to sell.
 Individuals have a renewed desire to plant gardens as they grapple with long grocery lines and rising food prices.

-In short, the pandemic is surfacing many of the systemic issues in the global food system that we have been mostly ignoring for a long time.
+In short, the pandemic is surfacing many of the systemic issues in the global food system that we’ve been mostly ignoring for a long time.

-But what can we do about this at the community, town, or city levels?
+But what can we do about this at the city, town or even community level?

 One grassroots organization in the San Francisco Bay Area is attempting to answer that question.

-NorCal Resilience Network is launching a new program, “Produce for the People” to activate their existing coalition of organizations and Resilience Hubs to address critical food security needs in a way that could be scaled up and replicated in a number of communities.
+The new initiative will activate NorCal’s existing coalition of organizations and Resilience Hubs to address critical food security needs in a way that can be replicated on a larger scale in communities all over the world.

 - The history of racial inequities within the food industry and how this intersection between food justice and racial justice could evolve moving forward